dan-bowen/ami-creator/README.md

   - Feel free to modify, but be careful to retain the existing parameters.

-- `inventory.ini`

-  This is an [Ansible inventory file](http://docs.ansible.com/ansible/latest/intro_inventory.html) that represents the temporary EC2 instance.

-  - Feel free to modify, but be careful to retain the `ami-creator` hostname.

-- `playbook.yml`

-  This playbook is copied from your existing Ansible directory.
-The main difference is the `hosts` variable is set to `ami-creator`, e.g. `hosts: ami-creator`, so that AMI Creator can run the playbook against the temporary EC2 instance.

-  AMI Creator does not touch your existing playbooks.
-You can modify your current playbooks at-will and AMI Creator will copy the changes to this file.

-  - Do not modify

 - `pre-ansible.sh`

   This script is copied to and executed on the temporary EC2 instance prior to running Ansible.